-Ready to name this beautiful business brainchild of yours?
-It’s a crowded business landscape in New York, so try to come up with a business name that is memorable, easy to understand, and not yet in use.
+Ready to name this beautiful business idea of yours?
+It’s a crowded professional landscape in New York, so try to come up with a business name that is memorable, easy to understand, and not yet in use.
 Yes, that’s a tall order in New York, but you can do it!

 Think about words that are used in your industry or to describe your product(s)/service(s).
-Maybe incorporate your own name into the business name, or a play off of your initials.
+Maybe incorporate your own name or initials into the business name.

-Once you have a list of possibilities, check to see which ones aren’t already in use in New York.
+Once you have a list of possibilities, check to see which names are available with the NY Department of State.
 (You definitely don’t want to get sued by a business that’s already using the name!)
-After you’ve checked the real world, check the online world, too!
+After you’ve checked the real world, check online, too.
 Are the website address and social media presences for your business name available?

-When you land on a name that meets all these criteria, register the domain and social media presences.
+When you land on a name that meets all these criteria, register the domain and social media presence.

 Check with the state of New York Division of Licensing and your local municipality to determine whether you need permits or business licenses.

 Finally, learn about business insurance in New York and which type(s) you may need.
-If you intend to have any employees as part of your LLC or corporation, workers’ compensation insurance and disability benefits insurance are required.
+If you intend to have any employees as part of your LLC or corporation, workers’ compensation insurance and disability benefits insurance are a must.

 Register the business location with Google My Business so people can find you.
 Make your signage as noticeable as allowed (if you have a physical location), and don’t be shy with the business cards or flyer postings.